jackomazi/data-mining-and-machine-learning-project/README.md

 3.  **Analyze Manually:** Ensure the URL field is empty, type the **Title** and **Body** in the respective boxes, select a model, and click **Run Detection**.

 ---

-## ⚠️ Disclaimer
-This tool is intended for educational and research purposes.
-AI models are trained on historical data and may not always reflect current events or nuances correctly.
-Always verify important news through multiple reputable sources.

----

-## 🤝 Contributing
-Contributions are welcome!
-If you'd like to improve the scraping logic or add new models:
-1. Create a new **Branch**.
-2. Commit your changes.
-3. Open a **Pull Request**.

----
-*Created with ❤️ to fight misinformation.*